If ever you needed an excuse to play more games and tuck into Apple Arcade, having to stay at home is a pretty good one!

 Strategy games are tricky to pull off on a touchscreen, but Overland nails this handily with an addictive turn-based system that brings near-chess levels of thinking to a post-apocalyptic road trip.

 Whether it’s grabbing more fuel for your car, rescuing a survivor or picking up essential supplies, your journey across America is accompanied by a unique visual style and a difficulty level that will really test you.

 Think of this as a BAFTA-winning playable episode of Blue Planet with a captivating storyline running throughout.
 Beyond Blue proves that Apple Arcade is not just for mobile games, as it is an immense visual feast for the eyes across Apple TV and Mac.

 Jump into eight untouched ocean locations and discover the unbounded mysteries of these depths.
 In fact, developers E-Line Media actually partnered with Blue Planet makers BBC Studios and some of the leading ocean experts, to create something that is both educational and jaw-dropping.

-If you haven't played Monument Valley before, I envy you.
-That first peacefully euphoric experience of firing it up and watching this gorgeous, perplexing perspective puzzler unfold before your eyes is a moment that's hard to forget.
+Monument Valley 2 takes that same gorgeous, perplexing perspective puzzler you loved in the original game and expands on every element.
 It is an excellent, meditative, mindful time that refuses to let go of your attention until the credits roll.